mozilla/firefox-translations-models/remote_settings/README.md

 * Beta-version records, e.g. `--version 1.0b1` will be available in all builds except release builds.
 * Release-version records, e.g. `--version 1.0` will be available in all builds.

 ### Arg: --path

 Uploads a single record and attachment located at the provided path.

-Model attachment files are stored in the `models` directory at the root of the repository.
+Model attachment files are stored in the `models` directory under the architecture subdirectories at the root of the repository.

 The `remote_settings` script derives metadata from the name of the file itself.